 During the summer (typically from mid-June through July), we offer a six-week Cádiz, Spain, program and a 4 week Florence, Italy program.
 Students who study in Spain take 6 credits while receiving excellent instruction in Spanish courses, ranging from beginner to advanced level.
 Classes are kept small and intimate for optimal language learning.
 For students studying in Florence, Italy classes are taught in English, except Italian Language courses.
 Course offerings for the summer program are in the Arts, Humanities, Social Sciences, Business, Political Science, Studio Arts, and Italian Language.

-Students are required to take six credits and can fulfill a 6-credit cross-cultural requirement (if they take language courses) and the Experiential Education Requirement (if applicable for their major) during the summer program.
+Students are required to take six credits and can fulfill a 6-credit GU/CD requirement in the Cadiz, Spain program and the Experiential Education Requirement (if applicable for their major) during both of these summer programs.

 Not only will you be continuing on your way to a Monmouth University degree, but you will greatly enhance you sense of independence and self-confidence.

 The Study Abroad Office is located in the Student Center, First Floor.
 Here you will find the assistance you need to make a study abroad experience a reality.
-Be sure to attend a ‘First Step Meeting’ which is held at many different days/times throughout the semester.
-Check your student e-mail account for specific dates/times.
-These meetings are run by the Assistant Director of Study Abroad, Ms. Robyn Asaro, who will give you all the pertinent details and answers to questions.
+Be sure to attend a ‘First Step Meeting’ which are held most Wednesday's during the fall and spring at 2:45 in Edison 117.
+Check your student e-mail account for country specific meetings dates/times.
+These meetings are run by the Assistant Director of Study Abroad, Ms. Robyn Asaro, or Study Abroad Peer Ambassadors and all students are welcome and strongly encouraged to attend if you are not positive you want to study abroad.

 Yes, a student of any major can participate in a study abroad experience.
 For some students, however, it may require more careful planning.
 For example, if you are an education major, it may be better to go abroad during your sophomore year when you are still taking many of the General Education requirements.
 Or, you can ‘save’ a few elective credits or General Education requirements, such as the aesthetics or social science requirements.
 Generally these types of courses are easier to find abroad than your major requirements.
 Check with the Study Abroad Office for class offerings abroad.

 You should begin the academic planning for study abroad from the time you enter the University as a first-year student.
-It’s important to work with your advisor and the Study Abroad Office regarding available courses well before the departure semester.
+It’s important to work with your advisor regarding available courses well before the departure semester.
 You would apply for a spring program at the start of the prior fall semester and for fall and summer programs at the start of the prior spring semester.
-Check your Monmouth e-mail often for study abroad-related information, including the “First Step Meeting” times and locations.
+Check your Monmouth e-mail often for study abroad-related information and due dates.
+Students are also encouraged to check out the 'Initial Information Packets' under each country tab that take you through the application process.

 All grades earned in study abroad will appear on your Monmouth University transcript but will NOT factor into your Monmouth GPA.
 Although grades earned abroad will not affect your GPA positively or negatively, it is still very important to manage your time well and work hard while abroad.
 If you apply to graduate schools, law schools, and medical schools, they will be interested in your grades earned abroad and may decide to factor them into your overall GPA.
 So doing well academically is always important.